 Vázquez-Valarezo Poetry Award

-The annual Vázquez-Valarezo Poetry Award is sponsored by Dr. Jeanneth Vázquez, professor of Spanish.
+The annual Vázquez-Valarezo Poetry Award is sponsored by Dr. Jeanneth Vázquez, professor of Spanish, and the Women's and Gender Studies program.

 In addition to recognizing excellence, the award is designed to encourage student poets to submit their work for consideration.
 Entries are judged on the basis of originality, creative imagination, characterization and artistic quality.

-The 2019 competition is the 21st year for the award.
-This year's awards went to the best student submission on the theme “Me, Too.”
+The 2019 awards went to the best student submission on the theme “Me, Too.”

 Lalini Shanela Ranaraja, a sophomore from Sri Lanka, won the 2019 Vázquez-Valarezo Poetry Award.